ibm-cloud-docs/virtualization/faqs-virtuozzo.md

 Virtuozzo Containers 4 for Windows, by default, runs in compatibility mode.

 Restoring backups from 3.5.1 on a Virtuozzo Containers 4 hardware node can also be performed by copying the full backup to the destination node, running `vzbackupsync.exe` and restoring the backup as normal.

 Make sure that the same templates are installed on the new hardware node.
 {:tip}

 ## Are containers isolated from each other and the host?
+{: #are-containers-isolated-from-each-other-and-the-host-}

 Your containers are restricted from loading LKMs, performing a `chroot(“../../../”)` out of their own environment and don't share IPC Resources (semaphore sets and shared memory segments).

 You have no security concerns with how Virtuozzo manages resources and isolates the processes.
 With a bridged network configuration, all containers in the same VLAN (on the same hardware node) can see each other's traffic.
 Using routed mode is highly suggested.

 ## Why can't I cache RedHat and SUSE OS templates in Virtuozzo?
+{: #why-can-t-i-cache-redhat-and-suse-os-templates-in-virtuozzo-}

 You can experience issues when you cache to RedHat and SUSE OS templates if you use Vitruozzo.
 These OS templates require extra licensing, which {{site.data.keyword.cloud_notm}} doesn't provide.
 If you receive any of the following errors, you need to have your own accounts with the respective vendors and configure the corresponding variables within /etc/vztt/url.map (/etc/vztt/vztt.conf in Virtuozzo 3.)